 If SSA issues an unfavorable disability determination after PMDDT approves a case, the OSIPM Medicaid case continues as long as the client files a timely reconsideration request of the SSA decision.

-APD/AAA staff should advise clients who receive SSA denials to appeal SSA's decision.
+APD/AAA staff should advise individuals who receive SSA denials to appeal SSA's decision.
 Appeals must be filed within 60 days using SSA forms available online or at the local SSA office.

 Favorable SSA Decisions: As discussed above, favorable Social Security disability decisions are always binding on the State.
-When SSA makes a favorable decision for a PMDDT client, appropriate action is required.
+When SSA makes a favorable decision for a PMDDT applicant, appropriate action is required.

 - Evaluate eligibilty for all other APD Medicaid programs and covert the case if appropriate.

-- If the client is ineligible for all APD Medicaid programs, you must look at eligibility for all other Medical programs prior to closing the presumptive case.
-Follow the "Due Process' procedures as outlined in the New Procedure Document.
-Follow the process in purple under "existing APD/AAA clients losing eligibility for current APD program.
+- If the individual is ineligible for all APD Medicaid programs, you must look at eligibility for all other Medical programs prior to closing the presumptive case.
+Follow the "Due Process' procedures as outlined in APD MAGI Manual Section C. Follow the process in purple under "existing APD/AAA individuals losing eligibility for current APD program."
 Do not close the program, _5 until Due Process has been followed.

 Monitoring of SSA Decisions on Approved PMDDT cases

-If the client has an SSA denial that they have not timely appealed and/or a denial from the Appeals Council, forward the case to PMDDT for review using the instructions in paragraph 10 below for medical reviews.
+If the individual has an SSA denial that they have not timely appealed and/or a denial from the Appeals Council, forward the case to PMDDT for review using the instructions in paragraph 7 below for medical reviews.

 6. Hearing Requests